 The Difficulty with Diagnosis

 In some cases, what looks like dementia may actually be a vitamin or mineral deficiency, since absorption of nutrients declines with age.
 Because loss and loneliness tend to increase with age as well, depression can be a major factor in dementia.
 One study found the effect of loneliness is equivalent to smoking fifteen cigarettes a day!
-Loneliness, and the lack of mental stimulation and emotional connection, increases the risk of heart disease and other physical and mental health problems.
+Loneliness and the lack of mental stimulation and emotional connection increase the risk of heart disease and other physical and mental health problems.
 It’s a downward spiral in which dementia is an effect, rather than cause.

 Finally, Parkinson’s disease, a long-term degenerative disorder of the central nervous system, can cause dementia symptoms.
 While dementia only becomes widespread in advanced stages of Parkinson’s, depression and anxiety are more common complications, and can also escalate mental decline.